Login

 Tour Description

 The Choquequirao Hike is one of the most rewarding and lesser-known trekking adventures in the Peruvian Andes.
-Over 4 unforgettable days, you’ll traverse deep canyons, ancient Inca trails, and dramatic landscapes to reach Choquequirao, a remote citadel often called the “sister of Machu Picchu.”
+Over 4 unforgettable days, you will journey through deep canyons, ancient Inca trails, and breathtaking landscapes to reach Choquequirao, a remote citadel often called the “sister of Machu Picchu.”

-Hidden at over 3,000 meters (9,800 feet) in the Vilcabamba mountain range, Choquequirao is an archaeological treasure that remains untouched by mass tourism.
-Its location, only accessible on foot, makes this hike a truly immersive and personal experience.
-Along the way, you’ll encounter diverse ecosystems, ranging from arid valleys to lush cloud forests, with spectacular viewpoints at every turn.
+Hidden at over 3,000 meters (9,800 feet) in the Vilcabamba mountain range, Choquequirao is an archaeological gem largely untouched by mass tourism.
+Its remote location, accessible only on foot, makes this hike a truly immersive and personal experience.
+Along the way, you will pass through diverse ecosystems—from arid valleys to lush cloud forests—with spectacular viewpoints at every turn.

-Once an important ceremonial and political center of the Inca Empire, Choquequirao features vast agricultural terraces, temples, and plazas still being reclaimed from the jungle.
-The hike is physically demanding, but the reward is a journey through living history, silence, and stunning natural beauty.
+Once an important ceremonial and political center of the Inca Empire, Choquequirao features expansive agricultural terraces, temples, and plazas slowly being reclaimed from the jungle.
+While the hike is physically challenging, the reward is a journey through living history, silence, and stunning natural beauty.

-The Choquequirao Hike 4 Day is ideal for adventurous travelers looking to escape the crowds and explore one of Peru’s last hidden gems.
-It’s not just a trek.
-It’s a connection to the heart of the Andes and the legacy of the Inca civilization.
+The Choquequirao Hike 4 Day is perfect for adventurous travelers seeking to escape the crowds and discover one of Peru’s last hidden gems.
+This trek is more than a walk—it is a deep connection to the heart of the Andes and the enduring legacy of the Inca civilization.

 Itinerary